Monogram 1/48 OS2U Kingfisher (Hi Tech)

 28 Dec 96

 The beast is finally finished and really looks great.
 The prewar colors of silver fuselage, yellow wings, blue tail and white stripes is quite an eyeful.
 First, I attached all the rest of the fuselage and float brass bits (mostly steps and hand holds) and let them dry.
 Then I masked off the wing, fuselage and nose areas that were to be white, painted the wings Model Master Chrome Yellow (not forgetting to run the color a bit under the front of the wings), painted the tail Model Master French Blue (which is a bit darker than True Blue, but what the heck) and let them dry a couple of days.
 Once dry, those areas were masked and the rest of the airframe was painted Metallizer Aluminum.
 Once all that was dry, the entire aircraft was sprayed with Future floor wax.
 The main reason for this was to dull the Metallizer and make it look like aluminum paint.
 All the masking was removed and it was time for decals.
 I used an Aeromaster sheet that has the same marks as in the Monogram kit.
 I used the Monogram wing walk lines and they worked quite well.
 If the Monogram decals had been more distinct, I could have used them.
 It was at this stage that I noted a big goof.
 I should have waited to attach the wing floats as the insignia decals were supposed to go under them.
 No way would they fit there now, so I put them just inboard of the floats like they were when the aircraft were repainted in the initial camouflage of two greys.
 I used a thinned Solvaset to ensure the decals would snuggle down.
 For the wing and float walkways, I used black stripe decals and full strength Solvaset so they would conform to the many lumps and bumps on those areas.
 Final attachment was the propeller and the exhaust, the masking was removed, the center aft canopy removed and the gun replaced.
 It is a great looking kit and nothing like what it looked like a few weeks ago.
-This kit is in the '97 Squadron catalogue, so if you want one, it is still available
+This kit is currently out of production, but can still be found.

 Back to Main Page

-Back to Reviews Page
+Back to Reviews Page 2024